James Murray (Jacobite Earl of Dunbar)

 James Murray (c.
 1690 – 1770), titular Earl of Dunbar from 1721, was a Scottish Tory politician who became a leading Jacobite agent and courtier.
-After representing two Scottish constituencies in the House of Commons between 1711 and 1715, he moved to France and became Viscount Bolingbroke's private secretary.
+After representing two Scottish constituencies in the House of Commons between 1711 and 1715, he moved to France and became Viscount Bolingbroke's private secretary in the exiled court of James Francis Edward Stuart.
 He later served as the Jacobite secretary of state in exile in Rome from 1728 to 1747, and as governor and tutor to Charles Edward Stuart.

 Early life and family

 Murray was the second child of David Murray, 5th Viscount of Stormont and Marjory Scott.
 His brothers included David Murray, 6th Viscount of Stormont and the First Earl of Mansfield.
 Despite being Protestants, Murray's family were Jacobites and his father had been declared a rebel by the Privy Council of Scotland in 1689 after he failed to respond to a summons by the Committee of Estates after the Glorious Revolution, and was later imprisoned on several occasions.